-Audiologists are professionals who are trained to diagnose, manage, and treat individuals who have hearing or balance problems such as hearing loss, tinnitus, Meniere’s disease, and vertigo.
+Audiologists are healthcare specialists trained to diagnose, manage, and treat individuals with hearing or balance problems such as hearing loss, tinnitus, Ménière’s disease, and vertigo.
+They perform thorough examinations and hearing tests using advanced diagnostic equipment to assess each patient’s auditory and vestibular function.

 Audiology as a Branch of Science